nitodeco/kettleflame/README.md

 # Kettleflame

-Just some boilerplate for the MERN stack.
+Just some boilerplate React+Vite+Typescript that I use for my projects.